Risk Model for Estimating the One-Year Risk of Deferred Lesion Intervention Following Deferred Revascularization After FFR Assessment

 - Levine GN, Bates ER, Blankenship JC, et al. 2011 ACCF/AHA/SCAI guideline for percutaneous coronary intervention.
 A report of the American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines and the Society for Cardiovascular Angiography and Interventions.
 J Am Coll Cardiol 2011;58:e44-e122.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Chronic Angina, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Stable Ischemic Heart Disease, Aortic Surgery, Cardiac Surgery and SIHD, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging, Smoking
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and SIHD, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging, Smoking, Chronic Angina

 Keywords: Acute Coronary Syndrome, Algorithms, Angina Pectoris, Angina, Stable, Angina, Unstable, Cardiac Catheterization, Cohort Studies, Coronary Angiography, Coronary Artery Bypass, Coronary Artery Disease, Coronary Disease, Coronary Stenosis, Creatinine, Follow-Up Studies, Health Care Costs, Hemodynamics, Humans, Myocardial Infarction, Percutaneous Coronary Intervention, Renal Insufficiency, Chronic, Retrospective Studies, Smoking